ssumanss/operation-research-bak/docs/assignments.md

 # Assignments

-As a part of continuous assesment you have to submit the assignment
+As a part of continuous assessment you have to submit the assignment

 | S. No. 	| Donwload Link 	| Due Date 	|
 |--------	|---------------	|----------	|